akimdesign/misc-work/Photoshop/psNotes.md

 - don't keep too many tabs/files open, uses a lot of memory and slows down computer
 - to switch colours in colour panel [bottom left][x] key
+- OPT + Click on group layer to see objects within it on screen

 ## Opening Files